quinnj/Dates.jl/docs/docs.md

 The `Dates` module provides two `TimeType` types: `Date` and `DateTime`, representing different levels of precision/resolution.
 The `Date` type has a day precision while the `DateTime` type provides a millisecond precision.
 The motivation for distinct types is simple, some operations are much simpler, both in terms of code and mental reasoning, when the complexities of greater precision don't have to be dealt with.
 For example, since the `Date` type has a "day-precision" (i.e. no hours, minutes, or seconds), it means that normal considerations for time zones, daylight savings/summer time, and leap seconds are unneccesary.
 Users should take care to think about the level precision they will actually require and choose a `TimeType` appropriately, remembering that the simpler the date type, the faster, more efficient, and less complex the code will be.

 Both `Date` and `DateTime` are immutable, and wrap `Int64` `UTInstant` types, which represent continuously increasing machine timelines based fundamentally on the UT second<sup>[1]</sup>.
 A `Date` is represented by "yyyy-mm-dd", while a `DateTime` goes by the ISO standard "yyyy-mm-ddTHH:MM:SS.sZ".
-The `DateTime` type is "timezone-unaware" (in Python parlance) or can be considered a "LocalDateTime" (as in Java 8).
+The `DateTime` type is *timezone-unaware* (in Python parlance) or can be considered a *LocalDateTime* (as in Java 8).
 Additional time zone functionality can be added through the `Timezones.jl` [package](https://github.com/quinnj/Timezones.jl/), which compiles the [Olsen Time Zone Database](http://www.iana.org/time-zones).

-Both `Date` and `DateTime` are based on ISO 8601 standards.
-This means dates follow the proleptic Gregorian calendar, which means that the normal calendar we think of toady, which was implemented as it currently stands in 1582, is applied retroactively back through time.
+Both `Date` and `DateTime` are based on ISO 8601 standards following the proleptic Gregorian calendar, which means that the normal calendar we think of toady, which was implemented as it currently stands in 1582, is applied retroactively back through time.
 So even though the folks in 1582 fast-forwarded 10 days and didn't experience October 5-14, these are valid dates for the `ISOCalendar` (non-ISO implementations sometimes switch to the Julian calendar before Oct 14, 1582).

 The ISO 8601 standard is also particular about BC/BCE dates.
 In common text, the date 1-12-31 BC/BCE was followed by 1-1-1 AD/CE, thus no year 0 exists.
 The ISO standard however states that 1 BC/BCE is year 0, so `0000-12-31` is the day before `0001-01-01`, and year `-0001` (yes, negative 1 for the year) is 2 BC/BCE, year `-0002` is 3 BC/BCE, etc.